 You can either leave the seeds in your cucumbers or remove them.
 For this batch, I had one cucumber that was fairly large, so I chose to remove the seeds from it as shown in the photo above.

-When the cucumbers and onions are first sliced and go into the sugar, water, vinegar and dill mixture, they are firm and hard.
-But, as they marinade, they soften while still retaining some crunch, and are so refreshing on a warm summer day.
+When the cucumbers and onions are first sliced and go into the sugar (or Swerve), water, vinegar, and dill mixture, they are firm and hard.
+But, as they marinate in the refrigerator, they soften while still retaining some crunch.
+This makes them so refreshing on a warm summer day.